- NY Credits : 6.0

 As health care costs in the U.S. continue their upward spiral, many experts believe that we are not getting an adequate return on investment for the health care services being provided.
 Ongoing medical record reviews provide documentation of the existence of troubling patient safety concerns.
 This program will provide coverage of leading accounting and auditing topics affecting the health care industry.
 It will discuss the unique attributes and risks associated with health care operations and review the key practices that should be included in an effective hospital revenue cycle.
 Changes have been proposed to the ACA under the new Republican administration, but since nothing is in place at this time, the law will function with the existing regulations until a change has been implemented.

-Upon successful completion of The Basics of Health Care Accounting and Auditing, the user should be able to:
+Upon completion of this chapter, the user should be able to:

 recognize a basic understanding of significant health care industry changes including the reform of the health care financing system,